describo/documentation/src/faqs.md

 not have this capability.

-The authors claim that their profiles are no longer compatible with Describo but that is incorrect and misleading.
+The authors claim that their profiles are no longer compatible with Describo but that is incorrect and purposefully misleading.
 There are elements of their profiles that Describo would ignore but for the most part, the profiles are still compatible even though Describo Profiles are more powerful as they copy the same basic structure.

 Unfortunately, the maintainers chose to not engage with Describo Profiles and when asked why, refused to communicate.